DamienCode404/Anonym_stats_tests/README.md

 ## If you're on a server and can't display an interface

-Use the parametres.txt file in the anonym_meth folder to fill in the variables to launch the statistics calculation.
+Use the parameters.txt file in the anonym_meth folder to fill in the variables to launch the statistics calculation.

 ## OUTPUT